Jonas Gutierrez: Joining Newcastle was the best decision of my life

-Jonas Gutiérrez sued Newcastle United for disability discrimination after being dropped as a result of his battle with testicular cancer – but he has nothing but fond memories of his time at St James’ Park.
+Jonas Gutierrez sued Newcastle United for disability discrimination after being dropped as a result of his battle with testicular cancer, yet speaking to him it’s clear he still has nothing but love for the club.

 “I was sad when I left because it was hard to leave a club and a place I love,” he says.